influxdata/docs-v2/content/influxdb/cloud-serverless/write-data/best-practices/optimize-writes.md

 ### Avoid sending duplicate data

 Use Telegraf and the [Dedup processor plugin](/telegraf/v1/plugins/#processor-dedup) to filter data whose field values are exact repetitions of previous values.
-Deduplicating your data can reduce your write payload size and resource usage.
+Removing duplicate lines can reduce your write payload size and resource usage.

-The following example creates sample data with duplicate points and shows how to deduplicate data before writing to InfluxDB:
+The following example creates sample data with duplicate points and shows how to deduplicate before writing to InfluxDB:

 1. In your terminal, enter the following command to create the sample data file: